emily-bradley/python-programming-2025/assignment-0-setup/README.md

-# Assignment 0: Course Setup
+# Assignment 0: Welcome to Python Programming!

 Welcome to **Python Programming – Spring 2025**!

-This short assignment will help you get your environment ready and ensure you're set up for success in the course.
+This assignment is a quick walk-through to help you get set up logistically for the course.
+It isn't a real assignment (no problems to solve) and counts towards a small percentage of your grade (because you can't do the other assignments without it!).

 ---